someengineering/resoto.com/docs/concepts/security.md

 ```

-### Make a curl request that executes a Resoto CLI command
+### Make a `curl` request that executes a Resoto CLI command
+Use the retrieved CA cert and generated http headers with `curl` in a shell to talk to the Resoto API.

 ```bash
 header="Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsInNhbHQiOiJuSVEzU3M5TGVNS1JHYUNQUEJxMnlBPT0ifQ.eyJleHAiOjE2NDkzNzI1MTR9.KXAmijfSsV-taO3890qJNzXKXng1u38eU6PTrDYTgVs"
 data="search is(resource) | count"